-The population of more than 15 million people has the highest per-capita income level in the country.
+The population of more than 12 million people has the highest per-capita income level in the country.
 The province blends cultures, colours and first- and third-world traditions in a spirited mix, flavoured by a number of foreign influences.

-Most overseas visitors enter South Africa via OR Tambo International Airport in Johannesburg.
+Most overseas visitors enter South Africa via OR Tambo International Airport.

+Johannesburg, is the capital of the province.
 South of Johannesburg lies Soweto, the most populous urban residential area in the country, with a population of more than a million.